Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

 Please consult the documentation of your favorite bundler for more information on using polyfills.

-### React Native
+### React Native Support

 Similar to browsers, React Native does not support some JavaScript api used by this SDK library so you need to provide polyfills for them.
 Please see the [Messaging React Native sample with Expo](https://github.com/Azure/azure-sdk-for-js/blob/main/samples/frameworks/react-native-expo/ts/messaging/README.md) for more details.

 ### Authenticate the client